-The Company has a 30% net profits interest and a 2% NSR on the Hod Maden (formerly known as Hot Maden) gold-copper project which is located in the Artvin Province, northeastern Turkey (the "Hod Maden Project" or "Hod Maden").
+The Company has a 30% net profits interest and a 2% NSR on the Hod Maden (formerly known as Hot Maden) gold-copper project which is located in Artvin Province, northeastern Turkey (the "Hod Maden Project" or "Hod Maden").
 The project is operated and co-owned by a Turkish partner, Lidya Madencilik Sanayi ve Ticaret A.S. ("Lidya"), which owns the remaining interest in the project.
-Lidya is an experienced Turkish company who is also a joint-venture partner with Alacer Gold Corp. on the producing Çöpler mine in Turkey.
-The Hod Maden Project is envisaged as a conventional underground mine and processing facility producing concentrates.
-The results of a newly published Pre-Feasibility Study, demonstrate a Proven and Probable Mineral Reserve of 2.6 million ounces of gold and 284.4 million pounds of copper being mined over an 11 year mine life.
+Lidya is an experienced Turkish company and is also a joint-venture partner with Alacer Gold Corp. on the producing Çöpler mine in Turkey.
+The Hod Maden Project Preliminary Feasibility Study envisions a conventional underground mine and processing facility producing copper-gold concentrates.
+The results of the recent 2018 Pre-Feasibility Study demonstrate a Proven and Probable Mineral Reserve of 2.6 million ounces of gold and 284.4 million pounds of copper being mined over an 11 year mine life (9.12 million tonnes at 8.9 grams per tonne gold and 1.4% copper or 11.9 grams per tonne gold equivalent based on a 2.6 grams per tonne gold equivalent cutoff grade).
 The study projects a pre-tax net present value (5% discount rate) of \$1.4 billion and an internal rate of return of 60%.
-It is estimated that gold will be produced at an all-in sustaining cost on a co-product basis of \$374 per ounce.
+It is estimated that gold will be produced at an all-in sustaining cost on a co-product basis1 of \$374 per ounce.
 For more information refer to www.sandstormgold.com.

 With the release of the study, Hod Maden moves into the next stage of development.
-Lidya has commenced the permitting process and is concurrently working on a gap analysis, trade-off studies and will begin a feasibility study by the end of the year.
+Lidya has commenced the permitting process and is concurrently working on a gap analysis, trade-off studies and will begin a Feasibility Study in 2019.